 Tangipohoa Sheriff's Office offering $5K reward for information on double homicide

 On July 23, deputies found Chrissy Jenkins and Christopher Hegwood shot to death.
-Family said Hedwood left behind three sons.
+Family said Hegwood left behind three sons.

 No arrests have been made.
 Deputies are looking for any information that could lead to an arrest.